DB-Doo/coding-test/README.md

 ## Contributions

-Much of this was built over Christmas break but there were a few things that werent working quite properly.
-I started over today and pieced it all together slowly again to help me debug it and submit.

 Much of this project was built over Christmas break, but there were a few things that weren't working quite properly.
 I started over today and pieced it all together slowly again to help me debug and submit it.

 My instructor helped me figure out why my links weren't working.
 I realized that GitHub doesn't like capital letters in file structures.